stccenter/STCenterDocs/docs/source/Installing Anaconda on MacOS.rst

   -	On the command line without the brackets type ``conda --version``

     Again, this Command checks the version of the desired application in our case, anaconda.

+**Installation of a package:**

+On the command line use ``conda install numpy``